PaponAhasan/Data-Structures-and-Algorithms/Graph/Minimum Spanning Tree (MST)/Introduction.md

 A spanning tree is a sub-graph of an undirected connected graph, which includes all the vertices of the graph with a minimum possible number of edges.
 If a vertex is missed, then it is not a spanning tree.

+- Prim’s and Kruskal’s Algorithm are the famous greedy algorithms.
+- They are used for finding the Minimum Spanning Tree (MST) of a given graph.
+- To apply these algorithms, the given graph must be weighted, connected and undirected.

 |V| = N Vertices
 |E| = |V| - 1 = N - 1 Edges